RandomReaper/cloudio-etrel-pusher/README.md

     Here the client name is 'FEMS1'

-0. Edit the `sample.cfg` file
+1. Edit the `sample.cfg` file
-    0. username in [cloudio] MUST match the CN in the certificate
+    1. username in [cloudio] MUST match the CN in the certificate
-    0. name in [endpoint] MUST match the CN in the certificate
+    1. name in [endpoint] MUST match the CN in the certificate

-0. install the dependencies
+1. Install the dependencies
     ```
     pip install cloudio-endpoint-python
     ```

-0. run with sample expected output
+1. Run with sample, expected output:
     ```
     python main.py
     2019-01-22 12:34:32.903 - client - INFO - Starting MQTT client...